 Parameters like Temperature, pH and Turbidity were determined at the site, while other parameters like Dissolved Oxygen, Chloride, Alkalinity, total Solids were determined in the laboratory.
-The Physico-Chemical parameters of water were determined as per standard methods of APHA (2002), Welch (1998), Golterman (1991)
+The Physico- Chemical parameters of water were determined as per standard methods of APHA (2002),Welch (1998), (1991).
+Golterman being added in the river.

-the season, climatic zone, where river is flowing, time of sampling and also upon the temperature of the effluents, which are being added in the river.
 During October 2019 to September 2020 water temperature was recorded from 18° C to 33° C. The minimum temperature of 18° C was recorded at Station-I in January 2020 and maximum temperature 35 °C was recorded in station-II in May 2020 and in Station-I & Station -III in May 2020 (Graph 1).
-The same observations were also reported by

-Sharma et al (2011) and Shraddha et al (2008) in Narmada River.
+The same observations were also reported by Sharma et al (2011) and Shraddha et al (2008) in Narmada River.
 Shraddha et al (2008) while studying the hydrological parameters of Narmada River at Hoshangabad recorded water temperature between 27.6°C to 38.4°C.